… …

 Cuisine: American

-Keyword: appetizer, easy recipe, Gameday food, healthy recipe, Holiday recipe
+Keyword: appetizer, easy recipe, Gameday food, Holiday recipe

 Servings: 12 Servings